Cerebellum-Network/blockchain-node/README.md

 ## Connect with Cere Explorer Front-end

-Once the node template is running locally, you can connect it with **Cere Explorer** front-end to interact with your chain.
-[Click here](https://explorer.cere.network/?rpc=ws://localhost:9944) connecting the Apps to your local node.
+Once the node is running locally, you can connect it with **Cere Explorer** front-end to interact with your chain.
+[Click here](https://explorer.cere.network/?rpc=ws://localhost:9944) connecting the Explorer to your local node.